top of page

 The core premise underlying the Mental Wealth Management approach is that inside each of us is a ‘mental wealth account’.

-Mental wealth account
+Mental wealth budgeting

 When you create a budget you: